acgetchell/mundus-atrox/src/journals/eighth.md

 *Geral* rolls it up and takes it with us.

 *Wulrif* and others investigate the remaining rooms.
 In one, *Tasbros* finds an old brazier. *Steve* pokes at the pile of coal underneath it, and *Wulrif* uses Mage Hand to rummage through it.
-There's a bloody cloth wrapped around a golden statue of an elf with his wings outstretched.
+There's a bloody cloth wrapped around a golden statue of an Elf with his wings outstretched.
 We detect Divination magic on it. *Wulrif* tells everyone else not to touch it, but *Actias* has already grabbed it.

 > What is your question?